rakeshbhati-dev/RoleManage/README.md

-# NextAstra Assignment – MERN Stack Application
+# ROLE BASED ACCESS SYSTEM – MERN Stack Application

 ## Project Overview
 This project was developed as part of the **NextAstra Technologies – Jr. Full Stack Developer** assignment.